How to Create simple Search Engine using Elasticsearch PHP Client

 Use the

-in a terminal window to create the two PHP scripts.
-The main PHP script that will run by default without a specified path will be theindex
+cdcommand to navigate into the directory, and then usetouchin a terminal window to create the two PHP scripts.
+The main PHP script that will run by default without a specified path will be theindexscript:

 1 2 | sudo touch index.php sudo touch add.php |